Basic Functions

 7.1.1 cast(value AS type) → type

 Explicitly converts a value to the specified type.
-This can be used to convert strings (VARCHAR
+This can be used to convert strings (VARCHAR) to numeric types or numeric values to string types.

 If the conversion fails, a runtime error is thrown.